 What is Qurbani?

 It is the practice of sacrificing an animal during the last month of the Islamic calendar, Dhul Hijjah.
-The sacrifice is carried out between the 10th and the 12th of the month and is traditionally carried out after the morning prayers on Eid-ul-Adha.
+The sacrifice is carried out between the 10th and the 12th of the month and is traditionally carried out after the morning prayers on Eid al-Adha.
+There are many Qurbani rules and regulations, in addition to Qurbani FAQs, as listed below.

-We sacrifice animals in memory of the Prophet Ibrahim (AS) when he was commanded by God to sacrifice his own son Ismail.
-Ismail was very dear to Ibrahim, he was born after much difficulty so when Ibrahim took Ismail to Mount Arafat for the sacrifice it showed his and Ismail’s devotion to God.
+We sacrifice animals in memory of the Prophet Ibrahim (AS) when he was commanded by God to sacrifice his own son Ismail (AS).
+Ismail (AS) was very dear to Ibrahim (AS), he was born after much difficulty so when Ibrahim (AS) took Ismail to Mount Arafat for the sacrifice it showed his and Ismail’s devotion to God.

-Ibrahim, also known as Abraham, was the first to speak up against idolaters and bring them on the path of oneness to God.
+The Qurbani story revolves around Ibrahim (AS), also known as Abraham, who was the first to speak up against idolaters and bring them on the path of oneness to God.
 He is the father of the Prophets who built the Ka’aba with his son Ismail, and his stories have laid the traditions and rituals of Hajj.

 What is Hajj?

-Hajj is one of the five pillars of Islam.
-It is obligatory for every Muslim to perform Hajj at least once in their lifetime.
+Hajj is one of the Five Pillars of Islam.
+It is obligatory for every Muslim to perform Hajj at least once in their lifetime if they can afford it.
 The Holy pilgrimage takes place in Mecca Saudi Arabia every year and its practices retrace many of the steps taken by the Prophet Ibrahim (AS).

-According to the Islamic calendar, Hajj begins on the 8th day of the holy month, Dhul Hijjah, and is completed after 5 days.
+According to the Islamic calendar, Hajj begins on the eighth day of the holy month, Dhul Hijjah, and is completed after five days.

 What are the stages of Hajj?

-Day 1 or 8th day of Dhul Hijjah – devotees arrive in Mecca and change into their Ihram.
-A sacred state to resemble oneness amongst all people, it is usually symbolised by wearing 2 sheets of white cloths for a man and for a woman is a modest dress covering her completely except for her face and hands.
+On the 8th of Dhul Hijjah, day one of Hajj, devotees arrive in Mecca and change into their Ihram.
+A sacred state to resemble oneness amongst all people, it is usually symbolised by wearing two sheets of white cloth for a man and for a woman is a modest dress covering her completely except for her face and hands.

-Pilgrims circle the Ka’aba 7 times anti-clockwise, before passing between the two hills of Safa and Marwah then making the journey between Mecca and Mina.
+Pilgrims circle the Ka’aba seven times anti-clockwise, before passing between the two hills of Safa and Marwah then making the journey between Mecca and Mina.

-Day 2 or 9th day of Dhul Hijjah – pilgrims travel from Mina to Arafat where they stand from noon till the sunset.
+On the 9th of Dhul Hijjah, day two of Hajj, pilgrims travel from Mina to Arafat where they stand from noon till the sunset.
 They then travel from Arafat to Muzdalifa collecting stones on their way to throw at the three pillars in the valley of Mina.

-Day 3 or 10th day of Dhul Hijjah – pilgrims carry out the stoning of the largest pillar as they travel back to Mina.
-On this day Eid is celebrated.
+On the 10th of Dhul Hijjah, day three of Hajj, pilgrims carry out the stoning of the largest pillar as they travel back to Mina.
+On this day Eid al-Adha is celebrated.
 Pilgrims then return to Mecca to circle the Ka’aba again before walking between the hills of Safa and Marwah.
-They then make their way back to Mina where they stay for 2 or three nights.
+They then make their way back to Mina where they stay for two or three nights.

-Day 4-6 or 11th-12th of Dhul Hijjah – pilgrims repeat the stoning of the three pillars at Mina before returning to Mecca for the last circling of the Ka’aba.
+On the 11th-12th of Dhul Hijjah, days four to six of Hajj, pilgrims repeat the stoning of the three pillars at Mina before returning to Mecca for the last circling of the Ka’aba.

 What is the difference between Hajj and Umrah?

-The rituals for both are the same, the only difference is that Umrah can be done any time of the year whereas Hajj is performed at a specific time of the year, during Dhul Hijjah.
+Some of the rituals such as Qurbani are not done during Umrah.
+Umrah can also be done any time of the year whereas Hajj is performed at a specific time of the year, during Dhul Hijjah.

-What is Eid-ul-Adha and when is it celebrated?
+What is Eid-al-Adha and when is it celebrated?

 Who should your Qurbani be given to?

-Your Qurbani is divided into 3 parts.
-One is kept for yourself, one is given to family and the last is given to the poor and needy.
+Your Qurbani is divided into three parts.
+One is kept for yourself, one is given to family, and the last is given to the poor and needy.

 What is the importance of Qurbani?